alehano/gobootstrap/README.md

 # Go Bootstrap
-Web bootstrap in Go.
-Focused on decoupling business logic and
+Web bootstrap in Go focused on decoupling business logic and scaleability.